Home A-Z conditions Charcot-Marie-Tooth disease (CMT)

 At present there is no specific drug or genetic treatment.
 But much can be done to help and support the individual – important members of the care team include physiotherapists, occupational therapists and orthotists (who make splints and other aids).

-The Organisation is a Registered Charity in England and Wales No. 1112370.
-It offers information and support to people with Charcot-Marie-Tooth Disease (also known as Hereditary Motor and Sensory Neuropathy or Peroneal Muscular Atrophy), and their families and carers.
-The Organisation produces publications, and has a network of local groups, a Members Forum and a youth section on its website.
+CMTUK are a registered Charity in England and Wales No. 1112370.
+CMTUK is working to support people living with Charcot-Marie-Tooth Disease (also known also known as Hereditary Motor and Sensory Neuropathy) and their families and carers.